Germany's Gabriel backs incentives for electric cars

-BERLIN (Reuters) - German Economy Minister Sigmar Gabriel warned on Wednesday against condemning diesel technology as a whole due to the emissions scandal at Volkswagen (VOWG_p.DE) but said Germany needed to do better in switching to alternative engines.
+BERLIN, Oct 14 (Reuters) - German Economy Minister Sigmar Gabriel warned on Wednesday against condemning diesel technology as a whole due to the emissions scandal at Volkswagen but said Germany needed to do better in switching to alternative engines.

 “I can only warn against calling diesel overall into question.
 We need to be careful not to throw the baby out with the bathwater,” he said.